 Further Education Colleges provide information about HLAs on their websites since they are advertising their ability to deliver the off-the-job training element of HLAs.

-You are responsible for finding the employer and will need to be employed or about to take up employment with a company in NI working for at least 21 hours per week.
-You will need to research the position and company thoroughly, complete a good application and perform well at interview.
+NB: You are responsible for finding the employer and this will involve researching the position and company thoroughly, and going through a recruitment process which may include online aptitude tests, job application form and an interview.